skalenetwork/skale-network/README.md

 ## SKALE Key Features

 - **Zero gas fees** - by design, developers and end-users never pay for transactions.
-This enables compatiblity with EVM tooling.
+This enables compatibility with EVM tooling.
 - **Gasless Transactions** - native functionality that elevates zero gas fees with an invisible user experience
 - **Instant finality** - the fastest chain to finality.
 Time to finality = blocktime.
 - **High performance**